 7 V. Gorgasali St (near the Abanotubani baths)

 3 Right Bank, Mshrali Bridge (under the Dry Bridge)

-Recommended: Chicken shashlik; khinkali (the best in Tbilisi).
+Recommended dishes: Chicken shashlik; khinkali (the best in Tbilisi in my opinion).

 2 Lagidze St (opposite the Opera House)

 Recommended dishes: Georgian salad (the best in Tbilisi); cottage chicken.

 Recommended dishes: Eggplant with walnut (my favourite in Tbilisi); lobio with ham.

 Recommended dishes: Katchapuri on a spit; veal in walnut sauce.

 Recommended dishes: Beef with pomegranate sauce and mash; trout with fresh orange and spiced pilaf.

 Recommended dishes: Georgian or Ukrainian set lunch (the only set lunch deal we encountered in Tbilisi).